 {\textit{Residual RF field on the trap axis}}

-{In the axial direction we evaluate the RF field along the trap axis as shown in figure \ref{fig:compare_all_axial}.
-The residual RF field along the trap axis, resulting from the finite length of the trap, is shown by the black dashed line in figure \ref{fig:compare_all_axial}.
-The x-component exhibits a weak parabolic increase, reaching an amplitude of 7.8 V/m and a gradient of 82 $\mathrm{mV/mm^2}$ at z = 100 $\mathrm{\mu}$m.
-The amplitude of the y-component is zero along the entire trap axis due to the symmetry of the ion trap with respect to the z-axis.
-Meanwhile, the z-component maintains a constant gradient of approximately 65 $\mathrm{mV/mm^2}$ across the trap axis, with its amplitude remaining zero at z = 0. }
+In the axial direction we evaluate the RF field along the trap axis, as shown in figure ~\ref{fig:compare_all_axial}.
+For the reference configuration without apertures, the residual RF field arising from the finite length of the trap is weak and varies smoothly along the trap axis (black dashed line).
+Due to the symmetry of the ion trap with respect to the z-axis, the y-component vanishes along the entire trap axis.
+The x-component exhibits a weak parabolic dependence, while the z-component varies linearly and remains zero at the trap center ($z=0$), with gradients on the order of several tens of $\mathrm{mV/mm^2}$.

-When an aperture is placed in the RF electrode, the residual RF field increases, particularly in the y- and z-components.
-The y-component (figure \ref{fig:compare_all_axial}(b), red line) has a peak amplitude of 994 V/m at z = 0 and a gradient of 5.5 $\mathrm{V/mm^2}$ at the FWHM.
-The z-component (figure \ref{fig:compare_all_axial}(c), red line) has a symmetric dispersive lineshape around z = 0 with a gradient of about 4.3 $\mathrm{V/mm^2}$ at z = 0.
-In contrast, an aperture in the center DC electrode mainly affects the x- and z-components.
+When an aperture is introduced in the RF electrode (see red curve in figure \ref{fig:compare_all_axial}), the residual RF field along the trap axis is strongly enhanced, with the dominant contributions appearing in the y- and z-components.
+The y-component shows a pronounced peak at the trap center.
+In this case, the y-component reaches a peak amplitude of $994\,\mathrm{V/m}$ at $z = 0$, with a gradient of $5.5\,\mathrm{V/mm^2}$ at the FWHM, while the z-component has a gradient of approximately $4.3\,\mathrm{V/mm^2}$ at $z = 0$.

+In contrast, when the aperture is located in the center DC electrode, the residual RF field is redistributed, and the dominant distortions occur in the x- and z-components.